MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 4. On the **Serial No.**, **Lot No.**, and the **Package No.** FastTabs, define policies of item tracking by serial, lot, and package numbers respectively.

 > [!NOTE]
 > If you want to track specific items or specific lots throughout their lifetime, you must choose the **SN Specific Tracking** and **Lot Specific Tracking** fields, respectively.
 As a result, when handling an outbound unit of an item with this item tracking code, you must always specify which existing serial number or which existing lot number to handle.
-This means that when selling a unit of the item, it must be applied against a specific pool of serial numbers or a specific lot number in inventory.
-Or in other words, a serial number or lot number assigned to the item when entering into inventory must follow that item type out of inventory.
+This means that when selling a unit of the item, it must be applied against a specific pool of serial numbers or a specific lot number in stock.
+Or in other words, a serial number or lot number assigned to the item when entering into stock must follow that item type out of stock.

 As this particular setup field covers all possible transactions with the item, the individual inbound/outbound fields will also be selected.
-However, the individual inbound/outbound fields have nothing to do with application across inventory - they merely define your company's work flow concerning when to assign item tracking numbers.
+However, the individual inbound/outbound fields have nothing to do with application across stock - they merely define your company's work flow concerning when to assign item tracking numbers.

 ### <a name="to-set-up-expiration-rules-for-serial-or-lot-numbers"></a>To set up expiration rules for serial or lot numbers